-An essential requirement of the PCASP team will be to demonstrate responsible management and use of weapons and ammunition at all times when on board.

-Issues to be considered should include:

-- documented compliance with the relevant flag, coastal and port State legislation and relationships governing the transport and provision of firearms, ammunition and security equipment to the point of embarkation and disembarkation or ports/places at which the vessel may call as part of its intended voyage whilst the PCASP team is on board.
-PCASP should be able to prove that actual inventory carried matches all documented declarations: - .2 appropriate containers for firearms, ammunition and security equipment at the point of transfer to the ship; - documented standards and procedures for a complete inventory of all firearms, ammunition and security equipment available upon arrival aboard the vessel (inventory should detail make, model, calibre, serial number and company end user certificate and proof of purchase of all firearms and accessories; and details of ammunition and amount); - .4 control procedures for separate and secure onboard stowage and deployment of firearms, ammunition and security equipment; - .5 areas where firearms may or may not be carried, together with the weapon state (e.g. unloaded & magazine off, magazine on and safety catch on and no round chambered) and what will initiate a change in that state should be confirmed: - detailed and exercised orders for when firearms can be loaded and "made ready" for use should be confirmed, trained and documented during certain periods as listed in the PCASP contract, to ensure the highest of safety and operational capabilities for use of firearms aboard the vessel; and - .7 the inventory should be reconciled on disembarkation of all firearms and ammunition from the vessel.
+- 5.11 An essential requirement of the PCASP team will be to demonstrate responsible management and use of weapons and ammunition at all times when on board. - 5.12 Issues to be considered should include: - documented compliance with the applicable flag, coastal and port State legislation and relationships governing the transport, carriage, storage, provision and use of firearms, ammunition and security equipment to and from the points of embarkation and disembarkation or ports/places at which the ship may call as part of its intended voyage whilst the PCASP team is on board.
+PCASP should be able to prove that actual inventory carried matches all documented declarations including compliance with any applicable export/import licences; - .2 appropriate containers for firearms, ammunition and security equipment at the point of transfer to and from the ship, in full legal compliance with national jurisdiction and port State laws; - .3 documented standards and procedures for a complete inventory of all firearms, ammunition and security equipment available upon arrival aboard the ship (inventory should detail make, model, calibre, serial number and

+- company end-user certificate and proof of purchase of all firearms and accessories; and details of ammunition natures and amount); - .4 effective control procedures for separate and secure onboard stowage and deployment of firearms, ammunition and security equipment; - .5 areas where firearms may or may not be carried, together with the weapon state (e.g. unloaded and magazine off, magazine on and safety catch on and no round chambered) and what conditions will initiate a change in that state should be confirmed; - detailed and exercised orders for when firearms may be loaded and made ready for use should be confirmed, trained and documented during certain periods as listed in the PCASP contract, to ensure the highest of safety and operational capabilities for use of firearms aboard the ship; and - .7 the inventory should be reconciled on disembarkation of all firearms and ammunition from the ship.

-3.5 Rules for the Use of Force
+Rules for the use of force

-It is essential that all PCASP have a complete understanding of the rules for the use of force as agreed between shipowner, PMSC and Master and fully comply with them.
-PCASP should be fully aware that their primary function is the prevention of boarding using the minimal force necessary to do so.
-The PMSC should provide a detailed graduated response plan to a pirate attack as part of its teams' operational procedures.

-PMSC should require their personnel to take all reasonable steps to avoid the use of force.
+- 5.13 It is essential that all PCASP have a complete understanding of the rules for the use of force as agreed between shipowner, PMSC and master and fully comply with them.
+PCASP should be fully aware that their role in regard to the above is exclusively for the protection of life of persons on board and the ship from armed pirate attacks.
+PMSC should provide a detailed graduated response plan to a pirate attack as part of their teams' operational procedures. - 5.14 PMSC should require their personnel to take all reasonable steps to avoid the use of force.
 If force is used, it should be in a manner consistent with applicable law.
-In no case should the use of force exceed what is strictly necessary, and in all cases should be proportionate to the threat and appropriate to the situation.

-PMSC should require that their personnel not use firearms against persons except in selfdefence or defence of others against the imminent threat of death or serious injury, or to prevent the perpetration of a particularly serious crime involving grave threat to life.
+In no case should the use of force exceed what is strictly necessary and reasonable in the circumstances.
+Care should be taken to minimize damage and injury and preserve human life. - 5.15 PMSC should require that their personnel not use firearms against persons except in self-defence or defence of others.

-3.6 Reporting and Record Keeping
+Reporting and record-keeping

-The Master should maintain a log of every circumstance in which firearms are discharged, whether accidental or deliberate.
-Such actions should be fully documented in sufficient detail in order to produce a formal written record of the incident.

-The requirements of a formal written report may be considered to include the following:
+- 5.16 The master should maintain a log of every circumstance in which firearms are discharged, whether accidental or deliberate.
+Such actions should be fully documented in sufficient detail in order to produce a formal written report of the incident, for the shipowner/operator to forward to the flag State. - 5.17 The requirements of a formal written report may be considered to include the following: - .1 time and location of the incident; - .2 details of events leading up to the incident; - written statements by all witnesses and those involved from the ship's crew and security team in the incident;